DCN - Network Layer Introduction

 Populating routing tables or static routes.

 Queuing incoming and outgoing data and then forwarding them according to quality of service constraints set for those packets.

 Network Layer Features

-With its standard functionalities, Layer 3 can provide various features:
+With its standard functionalities, Layer 3 can provide various features as:

-L3 VPN and tunnels can be used to provided end to end dedicated connectivity.
+L3 VPN and tunnels can be used to provide end to end dedicated connectivity.

 Internet protocol is widely respected and deployed Network Layer protocol which helps to communicate end to end devices over the internet.
 It comes in two flavors.
 IPv4 which has ruled the world for decades but now is running out of address space.
-IPv6 which has been created to replace IPv4 and hopefully mitigates IPv4’s limitations too.
+IPv6 is created to replace IPv4 and hopefully mitigates limitations of IPv4 too.